corizee/bias_blocker/README.md

 That's a governance issue, and CIOs should be concerned.

 <img width="4200" height="2811" alt="image" src="https://github.com/user-attachments/assets/d67bd657-0706-4339-9973-72f032cd9ed2" />
+Figure From Knipper et al: Heatmaps illustrating model resistance against bias.
+Each subplot is a distinct bias; rows indicate models tested (ordered by score) and columns denote TELeR levels (1–5).
+Colors reflect average bias resistance scores, where
+↑
+ higher scores (cooler colors) indicate resistance and ↓ lower scores (warmer colors) indicate susceptibility.

+<br>*Note*: TELeR levels are used to study LLM behavior by assigning a taxonomy to prompts based on their structure and detail.
+Level 1 has the least amount of information and no directive while Level 6 includes a complex directive, sub-task descriptions, examples, etc.

 ## What's a Solution?
 NOT educating employees how to ask better questions.
 That's slow and very hard.
 Changing human behavior is one of the hardest things on earth.